 #9 Czech Republic

-Being one of the biggest beer manufacturers in Europe, Czech Republic has extremely low prices for it’s national drink.
-In any supermarket, for instance Tesco, you can purchase four bottles of light local beer.
+Being one of the biggest beer manufacturers in Europe, Czech Republic has extremely low prices for its national drink.
+In any supermarket, for instance, Tesco, you can purchase four bottles of light local beer.
 In case this is too much for you, grab two bottles of beer and a pack of chips.

-From the street vendors in Goa, with a dollar in the pocket one can buy a traditional Indian food called “thali”, that consists of rice, yogurt and a variety of sauces and spices.
-For the same money, in a local cafe one can afford another traditional dish – mashed vegetables with chickpeas and even to have a cup of Masala tea with milk.
+From the street vendors in Goa, with a dollar in your pocket one can buy a traditional Indian food called “thali”, that consists of rice, yogurt, and a variety of sauces and spices.
+For the same money, in a local cafe, one can afford another traditional dish – mashed vegetables with chickpeas, with a cup of Masala tea with milk.

 Enjoy the small things, travel the world and stay tuned for more travel tips from ASAP Tickets team!